Pharmaceutical Society of Ghana

-The Pharmaceutical Society of Ghana was founded on December 19, 1935 out of the former Gold Coast Pharmacists and Druggists Union and the Chemists Defense Association which had existed before 1929.
+The Pharmaceutical Society of Ghana was founded on December 19, 1935, out of the former Gold Coast Pharmacists and Druggists Union and the Chemists Defense Association which had existed before 1929.
 The Society was founded by a group of pharmacists led by William Ayiah Hansen, Hansdrug College of Pharmacy, Hansdrug Hall, Accra.
 He did so with the support of Dr. D. Duff, then the Director of Medical Services.
 William Ayiah Hansen was then the Organizing Secretary and Registrar of the Society.
-Before 1935, the predominant Pharmacists groups in Ghana were two associations.
+Before 1935, the predominant pharmacist groups in Ghana were two associations.
 Pharmacists affiliated themselves to these groups according to their bonding or non-bonding to government service.
 The private pharmacists groups were led by William Ayiah Hansen.

 Chapters

 The Society has branches in all the Regions of Ghana except the Northern and Upper Regions which form one Branch.
 There are Hospital, General Practice and Industrial, Pharmacists Associations.
 The Ghana Pharmaceutical Students Association is affiliated to the Society.